Akash (missile): Platforms

 Akash Missiles on a BMP-2 chassis.

 The Army's radar and launchers are based on the T-72 chassis built by the Ordnance Factories Board's Ordnance Factory Medak to accompany the Army's fast moving armoured formations.
 The Air Force versions use a combination of tracked and wheeled vehicle.
 The Air Force Akash launcher consists of a detachable trailer which is towed by a Tata truck, which can be positioned autonomously.
 The Air Force launcher is designed by Larsen & Toubro jointly with DRDO.
 Both the Army and Air Force launchers have three ready-to-fire Akash missiles each.
 The launchers can slew in both elevation and azimuth.
 The Army Self-Propelled Launcher (ASPL) is 360 degrees slewable and its arc in elevation is from 6 to 60 degrees.
 The Akash Air Force Launcher (AAFL) is 360 degree slewable, in elevation it can fire from 8 to 55 degrees in all directions depending on the mode of deployment.
-Akash Air force launcher features an All electro servo drive system for fully automated and remote operation.

-To enable the Akash group to perform self-sufficient in the combat zone, a number of supporting specialist vehicles have been designed and developed.
+Akash Air force launcher features an All electro servo drive system for fully automated and remote operation.To enable the Akash group to perform self-sufficient in the combat zone, a number of supporting specialist vehicles have been designed and developed.
 They are mobile and field-worthy.
 Their design is based on the role and task to be performed and the vehicles are accordingly allocated to the Group HQ, the Batteries, Assembly Line Area and the Field maintenance workshop.
 Some of the vehicles are: the Missile Transportation Vehicle (MTV), the Transportation and Loading Vehicle (TLV), the Mobile Station for Missile Checkout (MSMC) Vehicle, the Air Compressor Vehicle (ACV), the Power Supply vehicles (GPSV, BPSV), the Engineering Support, Maintenance and Repair vehicles (GEM, BEM) and a few others.
 These specialist vehicles assemble and prepare missiles, deliver them to Batteries, carry maintenance spares and fuel, and provide logistical engineering support.
 Their allocation provides for flexibility and self-sufficiency to the whole Akash Group.

+The Indian Navy did not opt to aid in the development of a navalised variant of the Akash missile as its launcher systems where not stabilised for firing in open seas and therefore were considered unsuitable for shipborne usage.
+The Navy opted for the Israeli Barak-1 and the co-developed the Barak-8 missile for the Tri-service forces.